-3 Ways to Ensure Business Continuity During a Blizzard
+3 Steps to Developing a Business Continuity Strategy in a Blizzard

 Much of the Northeast is known for its frigid temperatures and unexpected heavy snowfall.
-While last winter was the second warmest on record thanks to El Niño, the Farmer's Almanac is reporting a much chillier, snowier winter for the 2016-2017 season—not only in New England, but up and down the East Coast.
-While ski resorts across the Northeast are rejoicing, local businesses may not share the same level of excitement.
-Blizzards hinder business continuity and employee productivity by crippling public transport, causing power outages, threatening infrastructure, and trapping people in their homes.
+While ski resorts across the Northeast rejoice, local businesses may not share the same level of excitement.
+Blizzards can hinder employee productivity and your business continuity strategy by crippling public transport, causing power outages, threatening infrastructure, and trapping people in their homes.

 The winter of 2015 is a prime example of the dangers a blizzard can bring.
 After more than 100 inches of snow, no amount of camaraderie or hard work could disguise the fact that local businesses were being hit hard.
 With transport restricted and schools closed, even businesses that did not rely on local footfall were feeling the pressure: workers simply couldn't get into work.

-This year, with businesses across the Northeast at risk of losing productivity and revenue, one of the critical question to ask is how your businesses can increase organizational resilience in case a similar disaster reoccurs?
+This year, with Farmers' Almanac predicting a snowier-than-normal season, businesses across the Northeast could be at risk of losing productivity and revenue.
+One of the critical questions to ask is how your company can increase organizational resilience in case weather conditions keep business from running as usual.

 We’ve detailed the top three steps that your organization can take to protect against challenging conditions this winter: